projectara/greybus-spec/source/operations.rst

 ID).
 Finally, all responses contain a byte in message header to communicate status of the operation--either success or a reason for a failure.

+Whether a particular operation has a response message or not (i.e. is unidirectional) is protocol dependent.
+It usually makes sense for operations which may be initiated by the AP Module to have responses as any errors can be logged and often also reported up the stack (e.g. to userspace).

 Operations are performed over Greybus Connections.
 A connection is a communication path between two Modules.
 Each end of a connection is a
 |unipro| CPort, associated with a particular interface in a Greybus